redis/redis-vl-java/notebooks/README.md

 1. **Jupyter Container**:
    - Based on minimal Jupyter notebook image
    - Adds Java 21, Maven, and the JJava kernel
-   - Builds RedisVL4J from source and includes it in classpath
+   - Builds RedisVL from source and includes it in classpath
    - Includes Python environment for utilities

 2. **Redis Container**: